 Research Interests: political ecology, urban political ecology, aquaculture and fisheries, urban studies, agrarian studies, urban agriculture, urban peripheries, resource geographies

-Second, my work on resource governance of peri-urban environmental change in Laguna Lake, Philippines demonstrated the specific ways that cities produce resource frontiers.
-I have aimed to advance the concept of urban metabolism by tracking and characterizing resource flows such as water, food and wastes that go into the city, the infrastructural relations that mediate them, and the corresponding socio-environmental transformation of urban resource frontiers.
-I have also been concerned with understanding the history of shifting environmental governance strategies of the Philippine state in resource frontiers by tracking the emergence of modern imaginaries of nature, forms of authoritarian populism and their spatial and ecological manifestations in the urban periphery.
+Second, my work on resource governance of peri-urban environmental change in Laguna Lake, Philippines demonstrate the specific ways that cities produce resource frontiers.
+I have engaged with urban metabolism by tracking and characterizing resource flows such as water, food and wastes that go into the city, the infrastructural relations that mediate them, and the corresponding socio-environmental transformation of urban resource frontiers.
+I have also sought to understand shifting environmental governance strategies of the Philippine state in resource frontiers by tracking the emergence of modern imaginaries of nature, forms of authoritarian populism and their spatial and ecological manifestations in the urban peripheries.

 Third, my engagement with various communities in the peripheries of Metro Manila focused on the emerging forms of everyday politics, resistance and movements surrounding peri-urban environmental transformation.
-Documenting individual and collective responses to diverse state initiatives such as urban farming, flood control infrastructure and urban redevelopment projects, I continue to examine the complex roles and practices that people take to negotiate claims and citizenship in relation to the state and the city.
+Documenting individual and collective responses to diverse state initiatives such as urban farming, flood control infrastructure and urban redevelopment projects, I have examined the complex roles and practices that people take to negotiate claims and citizenship in relation to the state and the city.

 PhD Geography (2013) Texas A&M University

 MSc Geography (2008) University of the Philippines Diliman

 BSc Geography (2003) University of the Philippines Diliman